MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 ---
-title: REST APIs, OData, and SOAP web services
+title: Compare REST APIs, OData, and SOAP web services in Business Central
 description: Compare the features of REST APIs, SOAP, and OData web services and know how to create and maintain these services.
 author: kenniep
 ms.custom: bap-template